ElNiak/awesome-ai-cybersecurity/README.md

 #### User
 - [MISP](https://www.misp-project.org/) - Open source threat intelligence platform for gathering, sharing, storing, and correlating Indicators of Compromise (IoCs).
 AI can enhance the efficiency of threat detection and response by automating data analysis and correlation.
-- [Scammer-List](https://scammerlist.now.sh/) - A free open source AI based Scam and Spam Finder with a free API
+- [Scammer-List](https://scammerlist.now.sh/) - A free open source AI based Scam and Spam Finder with a free API.

 ### Tutorials and Guides